Joan Jameson: Life

 Joan Jameson was born Joan Moira Maud, on 4 October 1892, in London.
 She was the eldest of the two daughters of Sir Richard John Musgrave, 5th Baronet, and Jesse Sophia.
 Her mother was the daughter of Robert Dunsmuir.
 Jameson was educated at home and in Paris, studying art at the Académie Julian.

 On 11 June 1920, she married Tom Jameson of Rock House, Ardmore, County Waterford.
 The couple lived in London until 1929, and on the death of Sir Richard, they returned to Tourin, Waterford.
 Jameson would make regular visits to London, as it offered a larger choice of exhibiting venues.
 In the 1950s, the couple moved from Tourin to the Rock House.
 Jameson was part of a large social circle, including her close acquaintances fellow artist Norah McGuinness and writer Molly Keane, who visited her in Waterford.

 Jameson had two sons, William Shane Musgrave and Julian Richard Musgrave.
 She died on 22 September 1953, and is buried at Ardmore.
-The sculptor Seamus Murphy carved her headstone, which featured a palette and brushes.
+The sculptor Séamus Murphy carved her headstone, which featured a palette and brushes.